 The pleiotropic cytokine IL-1 mediates its biological functions via association with the signaling receptor IL-1R1.
 These may include initiation of innate immunity as well as acquired immunity, which are essential for assistance of host defense against infection.
 The trimeric complex consists of IL-1, IL-1R1 and IL-1R3 (a coreceptor, formerly IL-1R accessory protein) allows for the approximation of the Toll-IL-1-Receptor (TIR) domains of each receptor chain.
 MyD88 then binds to the TIR domains.
-The binding of MyD88 triggers a cascade of kinases that produce a strong pro-inflammatory signal leading to activation of NF- $\kappa$ B. The activation of NF- $\kappa$ B plays a principal role in the immunological function of IL-1.
+The binding of MyD88 triggers a cascade of kinases that produce a strong pro-inflammatory signal leading to activation of NF- $\kappa$ B. In addition to the NF- $\kappa$ B pathway, IRAK activates a variety of transcription factors, including Adaptor protein-1 (AP-1).
+The activation of NF- $\kappa$ B plays a principal role in the immunological function of IL-1.
 Namely, it stimulates innate immunity such as activation of dendritic cells and macrophages.
 It also stimulates T cells via activated dendritic function or directly.
 The activation of T cells is crucial for B cell proliferation and their antibody production.
 The cooperation by T cells and B cells constitutes a main part of host defense against infection.
-Therefore, the impaired IL-1R1 signaling either by the decreased IL-1 production or the inhibition of IL-1 $\beta$ binding to IL-1R1 by IL-1 receptor antagonist IL-1Ra or anti-IL-1 $\beta$ antibody) results in the blockade of the effects of the pleiotropic cytokine IL-1 $\beta$ leading to increased susceptibility to infection.
+Therefore, the impaired IL-1R1 signaling either by the decreased IL-1 production or the inhibition of IL-1 $\beta$ binding to IL-1R1 by IL-1 receptor antagonist IL-1Ra or anti-IL-1 $\beta$ antibody) results in the blockade of the effects of the pleiotropic cytokine IL-1 $\beta$ leading to T cell dependent antibody response (TDAR).

-In this AOP, we selected the impaired IL-1R signaling as a molecular initiating event (MIE), and suppression of NF- $\kappa$ B, suppression of T cell activation, and increased susceptibility to infection as key events (KE).
+In this AOP, we selected the impaired IL-1R signaling as a molecular initiating event (MIE) in T cell, and suppression of NF- $\kappa$ B (and/or AP-1), suppression of T cell activation, and suppression of TDAR as key events (KE).